ZaidaTek/zmisc/ReadMe.md

 ### Variable, Notes
     - avoid single-letter variables, use only with extremely limited and short scope
         - also only use easily inferred context for single-letters,
-        - e.g. i: iterator, x,y,z: coordinates, r,g,b,a: color values
+        - e.g. i: iterator, k,v: key, value, x,y,z: coordinates, r,g,b,a: color values
-        - do NOT (never) use single-letter variables for pointers
+    - do NOT, in fact, never use single-letter variables for pointers
         - void *lContext is preferred
         - void *ptr is an acceptable (temporary) name
     - choose to be more verbose rather than not
     - avoid (contrived) abbreviations as much as possible
     - virtually all variables are prefixed, usually with a single-letter